What is shadowing?

 - contract for training.

-We believe that the best approach is for the FY1 contract to be extended, as is the case in Scotland and Wales, as this allows new FY1s to engage fully in clinical activity whilst shadowing.
-Furthermore we understand that this is the approach being adopted by more than half of trusts.
+We believe that the best approach is for a full employment contract to be used as this allows new FY1s to engage fully in clinical activity whilst shadowing.

 Read more about the England arrangements for shadowing